vemel/handsdown/docs/handsdown/ast_parser/node_records/node_record.md

 [find in source code](https://github.com/vemel/handsdown/blob/main/handsdown/ast_parser/node_records/node_record.py#L58)

-Get a set of referenced object names in `node`.Returns an empty set, should be overriden by a child class.
+Get a set of referenced object names in `node`.

+Returns an empty set, should be overriden by a child class.

 #### Returns